tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 );
 ```

 If you can follow that logic, that really is a huge leap.
-We get to reuse our createRobot() function
+We get to reuse our `createRobot()` function
 with as many different kinds of plans we could come up with, so long as the plans all follow the
-same sets of basic rules, and interact with createRobot() almost the same way.
+same sets of basic rules, and interact with `createRobot()` almost the same way.
 That last part is
 hard to phrase because this leads you into conditions where you would like additional things, but
 also need to allow for the original things to work the way they were, or gain something from a new
 addition.
 This feels okay at times to stretch out the responsibility of a function to accommodate more use
 cases, but it starts getting tricky when the functions have to share a large amount of unrelated logic to
 all the other use cases in order to keep working.
 A sign of this can be having large parameters for
 functions, usually three or more.
 You can pass objects as parameters which kind of stretches the amount
-rule, but it would be something like "robotInformation" in the code above, so conceptually we would
+rule, but it would be something like `robotInformation` in the code above, so conceptually we would
 see it as one related entity.
 The trouble comes from trying to track too many moving parts that can
 seem independent of each other.